AngelValentino/racing-spirit/README.md

 - 🏗️  **Modular Architecture:** Built with a clean React-based structure, following best practices for component-based development.
 - 📱 **Responsive, Dynamic Interface Across All Devices:** Fully responsive design using vanilla CSS and media queries to adapt seamlessly across desktops, tablets, mobiles, and more.
 - 🌍 **Accessibility Focus:** Features keyboard-navigable elements, ARIA support for screen readers, and an inclusive design approach.
-- ⚡ **Optimized Performance:** Built to be lightweight and fast with minimal dependencies, offering a near-instantaneous user experience thanks to optimized data fetching and caching.
+- ⚡ **Optimized Performance:** Optimized for speed with minimal dependencies, offering a fast user experience and near-perfect Google Lighthouse scores for performance, accessibility, best practices, and SEO.
 - 🛒 **Functional Cart System:** Custom-built cart using localStorage and React Context API to manage user selections across pages.
 - 🖼️ **Dynamic Product Display:** Product carousel, collection views, and detailed product previews using custom components.
 - 🛰️ **Data Fetching with Hooks:** Custom hooks such as `useFetch` ensure efficient data management and smooth user interactions.